 Diné College is taking the Coronavirus (COVID-19) very seriously by implementing several precautionary measures across all its campuses.
-The college has hired Health Screeners and placed them at Screening checkpoints located at building entrances on campus.
-Only current Students, Staff, and Faculty will be granted entry to designated areas when they have passed the screening process, temperature check, and wearing PPE.
+The college has hired Health Screeners and placed them at screening checkpoints located at building entrances on campus.
+Only current Students, Staff, and Faculty will be granted entry to designated areas when they have passed the screening process, which are temperature check, COVID-19 evaluation, and must wear PPE.
 The campus community and public are mandated to wear a mask at all times while on campus.
 To prevent traffic congestion and ensure social distancing all buildings have one entrance and exit point.
-98% of Diné College classes have been moved online however for the remaining face to face courses maintenance has installed a Plexiglass safety barrier at each desk.
+92% of Diné College classes have been moved online however for the remaining face to face courses maintenance has installed a Plexiglass safety barrier at each desk.
 Classrooms have been set up to meet the social distancing guidelines of 6 feet and classroom capacity is limited.
 To promote handwashing maintenance has installed hand-washing stations at entrance through-out campus.
 In addition, Diné College has posted flyers and information regarding COVID-19 across the campus and online to bring awareness to our students, staff, and faculty.

-Diné College is following the guidance that is provided by the Center for Disease Control and Prevention (CDC) and the Navajo Nation Department of Health, and taking preventive actions to temporarily cancel College sponsored events and limiting socialization on College campuses and sites.
+Diné College is following the guidance that is provided by the Center for Disease Control and Prevention (CDC) and the Navajo Nation Department of Health, and taking preventive actions on minimizing College sponsored events and limiting socialization on College campuses and sites.
 The preventive measure is to safeguard the health and well being of our College community and Navajo communities.